-Hungary: where goulash is the gossip of every corner, national parks are the new beaches (almost) and the Danube's your dancefloor.
+Hungary: where the goulash is so good, it's the gossip of every group of newcomers, thermal baths are the new beaches (almost) and the Danube's your dancefloor.

 🏨 What are the best sights to see in Hungary?